coldclimate/omnomfrickinnom/content/blog/2021-03-30-sausage-roast-potato-bhorta.markdown

 * Put the onions, garlic and ginger in a big frying pan with a couple of teaspoons of olive oil on a low heat
 * Stick the potatoes and sausages in the airfrier on 180, they'll take about 25 minutes, keep shaking them
-* Keep the onions moving so they go softa and transparent.
+* Keep the onions moving so they go soft and transparent.
 Add the chili and the spice mix and cook until they start to catch, then turn off the heat.
 * If you've used frozen spinach, stick the cubes round the end, pop the lid on and leave it until the potatoes and sausages are good to go.
 * Once the potatoes and the sausage are well cooked and crispy, take the lid off the onions, turn the heat on again, add the mustard and stir round.
 * Add in the sausages and potatoes, stir round and give it a minute to come together.